BrendanKhavin/TM12-SES1A/README.md

 There are some forms in the website that will collect data and sent it to a database.
 On successful and not successful data entry, different pages may be shown accordingly.
 Pages that have been marked as **[Success]** indicate the page that the user is taken to upon successful data entry, the pages marked as **[Failure]** indicate the page the user is taken to for unsuccessful data entry.

+The file titled **sql12_freesqldatabase_com.sql.zip** refers to the MySQL database tables that will be imported into phpMyAdmin.

+Files prepended with **chat** refer to documents used to create the chat function, this includes the layout and styling of the function.

+Files appended with **handler** refer to the PHP script that is used to transfer data from the user interface of the website to the database.

+**favicon.ico** refers to the icon file used to display an icon for the website within the tab of the web-browser.

+Files with the extension **.png** refer to images that are used within the website.

 ## Access links to associated documents
 Link to GoogleDoc (Assessment 1): https://drive.google.com/file/d/1FgEbFyOF5jvtokhMUGlnfgt2DARjua4G/view